 - Boxwood, Buxus, native to Europe and Asia.
 I planted six small plants when my kids were little.
 They filled in within a few years into a hedge.

 - English holly, Ilex aquifolium, native to (no surprise) Britain (and Europe) and invasive in California.
-Honestly, I hate this plant.
+Honestly, I hate the look of this plant here.
+It is so out of place.
 The rats seem to like it though and will build nests inside the stuff.
 We’ll have to be careful of the sharp leaves (and rats) when we finally rip the thing out and replace it.

 - Privet, Ligustrum lucidum, native to China, Japan and Korea.
 These invasives pop up everywhere!
 Pulling them out is like playing plant whack-a-mole.